jessecomeau87/Boot/README.md

 ## Boot Process

-### Reset Vector
+### Intro

 - There are two kinds of Booting: Cold and Warm Booting.

+- There is Real Mode and Protected Mode.

 - The Instruction Pointer (EIP) holds the Memory Addresses of the Instructions.

+### Reset Vector

 - The Reset vector is at `0xFFFFFFF0`.

+- It is the first Instruction executed.

-- '0xFFFFFFF0' is mapped to a certain part of the BIOS.
+- The Motherboard ensures that the Instruction at `0xFFFFFFF0` is a Jump to the memory location mapped to the BIOS Entry Point.

 ### Bios

+- We start off in Real Mode.

 - The BIOS is the first thing to boot.

-- It is stored on ROM and FLASH Memory.
+- The BIOS is stored on ROM and FLASH Memory, at 0xFFFFF

 - It copies itself to RAM, Shadowing.

-- `0xFFFFFFF0` has a jump instruction to where the it Shadowed.
+- `0xFFFFFFFF` has a jump instruction to where the it Shadowed.

 - The BIOS will perform POST.

-- It will look for Bootable devices.
+- It will look for Bootable Devices.

+- The BIOS will only boot an MBR from a device if that device is in the Boot Sequence, and if it formatted correctly.

+- The BIOS will load the Master Boot Record at `0x7c00`, containing the Bootloader.

+### Master Boot Record

+- When the BIOS looks for Bootable Devices:

+- It calls code stored in the Master Boot Record at the start of disk 0.

-- It launches the first 440 bytes (the Master Boot Record bootstrap code area)
+- It launches the first 440 bytes (the Master Boot Record Bootstrap Code area).

+- The next 6 bytes are for Optional Code.

+- The next 64 bytes (4 x 16) are for four Partion Code.

-- The BIOS iterates through the Boot Sector, the first 512 bytes.
+- The BIOS iterates through the Master Boot Record/Boot Sector, the first 512 bytes.

 - This ends in `0x55, 0xaa`.

-- The BIOS will load the Master Boot Record, containing the Bootloader.
+- The Master Boot Record is the Boot Sector of a Hard Disk.
+First 512 bytes.

-### Master Boot Record

 - There are three sections to the Master Boot Record: Master Boot Routine, Disk Partition Table, Identification Code.

+- The first 446 bytes `0x000 - 0x1BC` hold Bootstrap and Optional Code, the Master Boot Routine.
+The next 4 x 16 bytes `0x1BE - 0x1EE` contain four Partitions, the Disk Partition Table.
+The last 2 bytes `0x1FE`, are for the Boot Signature, `0x55, 0xaa`, Identification Code.

+- The Boot Signature tells the BIOS it is bootable.

-- The Master Boot Record will load the Bootloader at `0x7c00`.
+- The Master Boot Record will load the Bootloader.
+Stage 1 and Stage 2 Code.

 ### Bootloader

-- CPU runs in 16 bit mode.

-- Bootloader Instructions have to stay below 512 bytes.

 - It has First Stage, Second Stage, Embedded and Multi Stage, and Network Booting.

+- It will Load Filesystem Drivers, Configuration File, Supporting Modules, Display Menu, Load Operating System.

 - The Bootloader will start the Kernel at `0x100000`.

 ### Kernel

-- It has four functions: Memory management, Process management, Device Driver, and System calls and Security.
+- We are in Protected Mode.

+- There are Main, and SubSet Kernel Models.

+- Main: Monolithic, Micro Kernels.

+- SubSet: Hybrid, Modular, Nano, Exo, Kernels

-- It acts as a Interface between User Applications and Hardware.
+- They act as a Interface between User Applications and Hardware.

-- It's the Core Component of an Operating System.
+- They're the Core Components of an Operating System.

+- They have four functions: Memory management, Process management, Device Driver, and System calls and Security.

 - The Kernel initializes the Operating System.

 ### Operating System

+- The Operating System is an Interface between User Applications and Hardware.

-- The Operating System takes full control with the Kernel running in the background.
+- It takes full control with the Kernel running in the background.

-- The Operating System will run it's own initializations.
+- It will run it's own initializations.

 That's it!